 Just like London and major German airports, the ADP Group is adopting facial recognition.
-The Group estimates that almost 40% of travelers could be eligible for this new system.
+The Group estimates that almost 45% of travelers are eligible for this new system.
 All ePassport portraits have to comply with the recommendations defined by the

-ISO/IEC 19794-5 standard which serves as reference for the International Civil Aviation Organization (ICAO) 9303 standard.
+ISO/IEC 19794-5 standard which serves as a reference for the International Civil Aviation Organization (ICAO) 9303 standard.

 Biometric border control gates: generation II